phil-rice/CandidateSourcing/ARCHITECTURAL_DECISION_LOG.md

 would have been quicker if I had some reliable selenium tests.
 As ever it was a false economy to skip testing...

+# Why are the Help pages Razor Page?

+When I started I expected them to have a little dynamic content.
+In practice they have stayed 'pure html'.
+It was no extra work to make them this way, and the effort of moving them is none zero, so I left them like this

+I do expect them to become dynamic in the future if the project continued.

+# Why is the API not versioned

+I have a rabid dislike of versioned APIs.
+When making a public API perhaps there is a case for it.

+The way to view it is 'what is the fan out of the API'.
+This API has only one client (fan out of one), the client is tightly coupled to it.
+The cost of versioning is very high and there is literally no value for a fanout of one.